 Specifically, this program will help you:

-- Acquire and practice professional skills that will help you successfully compete for jobs, internships, scholarships, and other STEM opportunities.
+- Acquire and practice professional skills needed to successfully compete for jobs, internships, and scholarships.

-- Strategically plan your career path by reflecting on your interests and strengths, conducting research about STEM fields, and planning next steps.
+- Strategically plan your career paths after reflecting upon your interests and strengths and conducting hands-on research about STEM pathways and jobs.

-- Explore STEM opportunities and resources on campus, in the Puget Sound area, and across the country.
+- Explore and connect to STEM opportunities on campus, in the Puget Sound area, and across the country.

-The STEM to Stern program is a three-course sequence, and those courses meet Wednesdays, 2:30-4:10pm.
-Every quarter students meet STEM mentors from companies like Boeing, Microsoft, Honeywell, Puget Sound Energy, Amgen, the National Oceanic and Atmospheric Administration, and the US Army Corps of Engineers.
+The STEM to Stern program is a three-course sequence, and those courses meet Wednesdays, 2:30-4:20 pm.
+Every quarter students meet STEM mentors from companies like Boeing, Microsoft, Honeywell, Puget Sound Energy, Fred Hutch, the National Oceanic and Atmospheric Administration, and the US Army Corps of Engineers.
 In addition, students build professional skills.
 In fall, they create a resume and examine STEM professions and disciplines to see which ones match their interests, values, and skills.
 In winter, students build interviewing skills and learn how to apply for internships and scholarships.
 Each student must apply for at least one such opportunity, and our students have a very good track record of success at landing these opportunities!
 In spring, students focus on building a professional network online and in person.
-The syllabi for last year’s STEM to Stern courses may be found in the links below.
-The syllabi for next year will contain many of the same elements – but also some differences as the program is continually updated and improved.

 STEM Squared is the cohort for second-year STEM students.
-It is a one-credit class that meets on Wednesdays, 2:30-3:20pm.
-STEM Squared focuses on learning how to transfer to a 4-year school that fits you.
-Students will examine multiple universities and departments, network with admissions officers, and practice creating transfer application materials.
+It is a one-credit class that meets on Wednesdays, 2:30-3:20 pm.
+STEM Squared students work in interdisciplinary teams on yearlong projects of their own choosing using Agile Scrum project management techniques.
+This experience will help you land awesome paid STEM opportunities!
+STEM Squared also focuses on learning how to transfer to a 4-year school that fits you.
+Students examine multiple universities and departments, network with admissions officers, and practice creating transfer application materials.
 STEM Squared students also apply for prestigious NSF-funded Research Experiences for Undergraduates across the nation.